OfficeDev/skype-docs/Skype/UCMA/voice-companion.md

 5. UCMA can then serve as a virtual conference assistant, intercepting user commands entered as DTMF or (optionally) speech, so that the user can control the conference.

-6. A user can use the application to read e-mail, and the application can inform the user of upcoming meetings, or automatically dial out to another user before a meeting starts.
+6. A user can use the application to read email, and the application can inform the user of upcoming meetings, or automatically dial out to another user before a meeting starts.

 ## Related features